Retail sales rise solid 0.7% in September, reflecting US shoppers’ resilience despite higher prices

-NEW YORK (AP) — Americans showed their steadfast resilience and kept spending in September even as they grappled with higher prices, interest rates and a host of other headwinds piling up.
+NEW YORK (AP) — Americans showed their steadfast resilience and kept spending online, at restaurants and other outlets in September even as they grappled with higher prices, interest rates and a host of other headwinds piling up.

 Retail sales rose 0.7% in September, more than twice what economists had expected, and close to a revised 0.8% bump in August, the Commerce Department reported Tuesday.
 Retail sales in August were inflated after gasoline prices spiked, however.
 That was not the case in September when gas prices began to ease.